SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 which adds `furnace_power` forcing to the system when enabled.
 We then leak heat proportional to `leakage` as a function of the square of the current temperature.

-We need a controller with hysteresis to conol the plant.
+We need a controller with hysteresis to control the plant.
 We wish the furnace to turn on when the temperature is below `furnace_on_threshold` and off when above `furnace_off_threshold`, while maintaining its current state in between.
 To do this, we create two continuous callbacks: